AnonyGiit/DirGen/README.md

+# About

-# DirGen is a tool implemented in the paper `When Dead Code Elimination Goes Wrong: Directed Test Case Generation for Detecting Erroneous Live Code Deletion` (under review).
+`DirGen` is a tool implemented in the paper **When Dead Code Elimination Goes Wrong: Directed Test Case Generation for Detecting Erroneous Live Code Deletion** (under review).

 ## This repository includes two parts: